1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Breath Rhythm

-Gagaku pieces, especially the beginning sections, are characterized by a uniquely Japanese pulse known as breath rhythm: take a deep breath, hold it briefly and then exhale it.
+Gagaku pieces, especially the beginning sections, are characterized by a uniquely Japanese pulse known as breath rhythm: take a deep breath, hold it briefly, and then exhale.
 This type of pulse can't be counted or measured with a metronome and requires extensive rehearsal and careful listening to the other musicians to coordinate.
 In Western music, this type of rhythm is extremely rare.
 Musicologists label Japanese breath rhythm as non-metric—music with rhythm but lacking consistent pulse and meter.

 Gakudaiko (楽太鼓), c.
 1995 by Oozasaya (大笹屋) | The gagakudaiko is placed in front of the ensemble | Hamamatsu Museum of Musical Instruments